What We Do

 • We were the first to show that pulmonary stretch receptor information lung volume is perceived, and that subjects can even detect when a single lung lobe is inflated (via bronchoscope), and can detect on which side the inflation occurs. ( Banzett et al 1987Banzett et al 1997)

-• We have obtained the most persuasive evidence to date that the sensation of tightness in asthma arises from pulmonary receptors.
+• We obtained the most persuasive evidence to date that the sensation of tightness in asthma arises from pulmonary receptors.
 (Binks et al 2001).

 Publications